Currently Empty: 0mkd

 Biljana Pesheva

-about the author: Biljana is the founder of the brand Healthy Life Skills & Healthy Yoga, where she holds seminars, retreats, active vacations, trainings and classes to reduce stress and tension in the modern man using a comprehensive (holistic) approach in working with individuals and groups.
+for the author: Biljana is founder on the brand Healthy Life Skills & Healthy Yoga where hold seminars, retreats, active rest, trainings and hours for reduction on the stress and the tension where the modern one man using comprehensive (holistically) access in the work with the individuals and the groups.